Azure/Build-Modern-AI-Apps-Hackathon/03-challenge03.md

    4. Not to "make up" information and to respond that it does not know the answer to suggest to the user to search for it themselves.
    5. Make sure the prompt ends with "Text of relevant information:" as after that the system will inject context data and chat history.
 3. Upload the system prompt file to the Azure Storage Account, place it under the path `system-prompt / RetailAssistant` overwriting the file that is there.
-4. Update the chat interface to initiate the chat-based workflow you and your team have implemented.
-5. Invoke the completions endpoint to generate a response based on the most relevant documents and some instructional system-level prompts.
-The system prompt should be included with every completions call, but not repeated in the chat history.
-6. Store the user's questions and the responses that were generated so the system can reload them in the future.
+4. Store the user's questions and the responses that were generated so the system can reload them in the future.

 ### Hints